alaa-32/Discovering-Rare-Genomic-Subtypes-from_RNA-seq/README.md

-# Discovering Rare Genomic Subtypes in Cancer via Unsupervised Autoencoders and Cluster Interpretability
+# Discovering Rare Genomic Subtypes from RNA-seq via Unsupervised Autoencoder Embeddings and Cluster Stability Analysis

 This repository contains the code and notebooks for the project:

-> **Discovering Rare Genomic Subtypes in Cancer via Unsupervised Autoencoders and Cluster Interpretability**
+> **Discovering Rare Genomic Subtypes from RNA-seq via Unsupervised Autoencoder Embeddings and Cluster Stability Analysis**
 >  *Mezghiche Alaa*, 2025.

 The goal is to use unsupervised deep learning on RNA-seq data to: